sendbird/sendbird-platform-sdk-typescript/MessageApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **gcMarkAllMessagesAsDelivered**
+# **getTotalNumberOfMessagesInAChannel**
-> GcMarkAllMessagesAsDeliveredResponse gcMarkAllMessagesAsDelivered()
+> GetTotalNumberOfMessagesInAChannelResponse getTotalNumberOfMessagesInAChannel()

-## Mark all messages as delivered  Marks all messages in a group channel as delivered for a given user.
-This action is only applicable for users in a group channel.  https://sendbird.com/docs/chat/v3/platform-api/guides/messages#2-mark-all-messages-as-delivered ----------------------------
+## Get total number of messages in a channel  Retrieves the total number of messages in a specific channel.  https://sendbird.com/docs/chat/platform-api/v3/message/messaging-basics/get-total-number-of-messages-in-a-channel#1-get-total-number-of-messages-in-a-channel ----------------------------

 ### Example